babelsociety/website/content/blog/beyond-market-economy/index.md

 ### Demand manipulation

-Advertisement is a way to manipulate buyers in preferring a product rather than an equivalent one.
+Advertisement nowadays is manipulating buyers in preferring a product rather than an equivalent one.

 Consumerism is another way to push buyers into over-consumption of products.
 Through advertisement sellers try to instill in buyers an artificial need for their product, trying to trick them into buying.

 Originally, consumerism meant that buyers should drive production through expressing their needs, by "voting with their wallet", but this degenerated quickly.

-Consumerism isn't limited to ads, it infiltrates our very own culture.
-Think of what the tobacco industry did with smoking: they portrayed it as something "cool", something every "true man" does, until it became *natural* and part of our culture.
+Consumerism infiltrates our very own culture, think of what the tobacco industry did with smoking: they portrayed it as something "cool", something every "true man" does, until it became *natural* and part of our culture.

 Fashion is a face of consumerism.
 It manipulates buyers through our innate sense of community.
-We *need* to be part of a group, we *need* to feel socially included, to feel special in some way.
+We *need* to be part of a group, we *need* to feel socially included, but also to feel special in some ways.
 They leverage these innate sentiments in buyers to sell them specific products even though they don't need them.
 A classic cliché is for women to have way too many shoes and bags.
 They don't need as many, only sellers profits from it.

 Branding works similarly to fashion, but can tap into loyalty and trust, allowing sellers to sell products at higher price than normal, distorting the law of supply and demand, raking in more profits than otherwise.
 Another subtle consequence of branding is that people have an innate distrust of brands they don't recognize, making it harder for new seller to enter the market.

-The term "influencer" should ring an alarm bell, their job is to literally influence (read: trick you) into buying a product and they don't even hide it.
+The term "influencer" should ring an alarm bell, their job is to literally influence (read: trick people) into buying a product or an opinion and they don't even hide it.

 Misinformation plays a big role in manipulating buyers.
 Tobacco industry once again comes to mind, and how much they underplayed the bad effects of nicotine and cigarettes.
 Another less known example is lead contamination, which was kept under the rug by big corporations through corruption of renowned scientists; today we are aware of it thanks to the great efforts of [Clair Cameron Patterson's campaign against lead poisoning](https://en.wikipedia.org/wiki/Clair_Cameron_Patterson#Campaign_against_lead_poisoning).

 ### Supply manipulation

-A common example of supply manipulation is scalping, a way to manipulate the market to artificially limit the supply of a given product.
+A common example of supply manipulation is scalping, a way to manipulate the market to artificially limit the availability of a given product.

 For example, a group of people buy concert tickets en mass as soon as they are available, so much that it is sold out in hours, if not minutes.
 After a while, they put tickets on sale at higher price, netting a quick and nice profit.

 This isn't limited to tickets though, we have seen this happening in the house market, but also cars and any other kind of limited edition goods.

-From the economic point of view, this is a sound strategy: the original seller will cash in profits and move the burden of sale on the scalpers, which also have a high chance of profits.
+From the economic point of view, this is a sound strategy: the original seller will cash in profits and move the burden of sale on the scalpers, which are in turn rewarded with a high chance of profits.

 However, from a buyer perspective it can be quite frustrating.
 The high prices sometimes cannot be afforded, or people will have to fasten their belts.
 It is a socially immoral practice, but economically sound.

 Markets can be manipulated even at the global level.
-A way how powerful countries influence global supply of certain goods is by imposing austerity on weaker nations through debts, preventing them from subsidizing production of goods.
-On the other hand, these same powerful countries will subsidize their own products, giving their sellers a sharp advantage in terms of price and thus win a bigger share in the global market.
+Powerful countries influence global supply of certain goods by imposing austerity on weaker nations through debts, preventing them from subsidizing production of goods.
+On the other hand, these powerful countries subsidize their own products, giving their sellers a sharp advantage in terms of price and thus win a bigger share in the global market.
 This is also an example of how markets can be manipulated through regulations.

 ### Financial manipulation

-The whole financial market is one of the most unstable and prone to manipulation that let their perpetrator rake in extreme profits in a relatively short amount of time.
-Truth to be told, not all market economies must include a financial market, but capitalism which is the most wide-spread as of today, heavily rely on it.
+The whole financial market is one of the most unstable and prone to manipulation that let their perpetrators rake in extreme profits in a relatively short amount of time.
+Truth to be told, not all market economies include a financial market, but are typical of capitalism.

 The stock market increase mostly due to speculation rather than creation of real value.
 We should always remember the [Wall Street Crash of 1929](https://en.wikipedia.org/wiki/Wall_Street_Crash_of_1929) and the [Financial crisis of 2008](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008).